School of Communication Sciences and Disorders (CSD)

 MPT: Statement on Medical and Non-medical Requirements/Potential Health Risks for the MPT Program

-Students in the MPT Program may be required to care for persons with infectious diseases (including but not limited to hepatitis B, tuberculosis [TB] and human immunodeficiency virus [HIV] or COVID-19) and therefore must meet the Ontario Ministry of Labour policies and guidelines for the protection of workers.
+All medical requirements are mandatory.
+Students in the MPT Program may be required to care for persons with infectious diseases (including but not limited to hepatitis B, tuberculosis [TB], human immunodeficiency virus [HIV] or COVID-19) and therefore must meet the Ontario Ministry of Labour policies and guidelines for the protection of workers.

 If you are accepted into the MPT Program, we will send you documentation regarding mandatory medical and non-medical requirements for completion of clinical placements and other requirements, as specified by the Program.
 For example: